SpoorthiPai/architectural-design-generation/dataset/dataset-info.md

 ## Overview

-The dataset used in this project was created and curated by the project team for generating architectural designs from textual descriptions using Machine Learning and Generative AI techniques.
+This dataset was created and curated as part of a Machine Learning research project focused on generating architectural designs from textual descriptions using Generative AI techniques.

-The dataset contains paired architectural images and highly detailed textual captions describing structural, architectural, environmental, and visual characteristics of buildings.
+The dataset contains architectural exterior images paired with detailed descriptive captions designed for text-to-image generation workflows, semantic understanding, and architectural visualization tasks.

-This dataset was designed specifically for text-to-image architectural generation tasks and focuses on improving descriptive richness, architectural diversity, and contextual understanding for generative models.
+The primary objective of this dataset is to support AI models in understanding complex architectural descriptions and generating visually coherent architectural designs.

 ---

-# Dataset Objectives
+# Dataset Development Process

-The primary objectives of this dataset are:

-- Generate architectural designs from textual prompts
-- Improve semantic understanding of architectural descriptions
-- Support text-to-image generation workflows
-- Enable training and evaluation of generative AI models
-- Explore AI-assisted architectural visualization
+The dataset creation process involved multiple stages of collection, cleaning, filtering, caption generation, and preprocessing.

+## Initial Dataset Collection

+- More than 10,000 architectural images were initially collected from multiple architectural categories and design styles.

+## Dataset Cleaning and Filtering

+- Duplicate, low-quality, noisy, and irrelevant images were removed through manual and preprocessing-based filtering techniques.

+## Final Curated Dataset

+- The cleaned dataset was reduced to approximately 5,000 high-quality architectural images suitable for model training and experimentation.

+## Caption Generation

+- Detailed architectural captions were generated for more than 2,000 images within the dataset.

+These captions were structured to provide rich semantic information for text-to-image generation tasks.

 ---